-We expect to spend approximately \$100 to \$110 million in maintenance capital expenditures across the businesses in 2018.
+We anticipate that we will spend approximately \$100 to \$110 million in maintenance capital expenditures across all segments in 2018.
 In addition, we anticipate spending approximately \$45 million on high-return strategic projects in 2018.
+Overall spending may be modestly below these amounts depending on timing at year-end.
 These strategic opportunities are predominantly focused in the High Purity Cellulose and Forest Products segments with an average pay-back of less than 2 years.